Where the deceased does not leave a valid will

 - to the lawyer of a person entitled to a grant of administration;

-- to the use and benefit of a In Victoria, a child or young person under 18.
-See also infant. or of a person incapable of managing their own affairs;
+- to the use and benefit of a minor or of a person incapable of managing their own affairs;

 - to any person who appears to the court or the registrar to be resident outside Victoria;